Bonaire is home to some beautiful beaches. Please find below our selection!

 6 Coco Beach

-Recently, a local beach named Sunset Beach was developed into a new spot, Coco Beach, at which a lot of activities take place.
-Enjoy the water fun from the pier in front of the beach, play some beach tennis or beach volleyball or just relax with a Bright beer on the sandy beach.
+At Coco Beach, a lot of activities take place.
+Enjoy the water fun from the pier in front of the beach, play some beach tennis or beach volleyball or just relax with beer on the sandy beach.
+At Fridays, you can join the locals for a festive happy hour party with DJ’s at Coco Beach.
+Also check their Facebookpage and website (www.cocobeachbonaire.com) for upcoming events.

 7 Pink Beach